safwanhossain/safwanhossain.github.io/_pages/about.md

 My research interests are broadly at the intersection of economics and computer science.
 Specifically, I am interested in questions related to strategic behaviour, fairness, and incentives that arise in supervised or online learning settings with multiple agents.
 Recently, I have also been working on computational problems in information design.
 I am always happy to chat about these topics or EconCS in general!

 In my free time, I love running and biking around Boston and Toronto, the two cities where I spend most of my time.
 I also love hiking and have visited 14 national parks across the US and Canada.
-Beyond that, I also enjoy reading classic literature, cooking, and gardening.
+Beyond that, I also enjoy reading classic literature, cooking, photography, and gardening.

 <!---